 Some of the photos I pulled from my file represent the work of interior designers for clients: Edwina Alexis -- the yellow window seat; Jon Green -- the white and apple green room; Karen Moore -- the gold, silver and copper setting.

-Posted by Love Where You Live on Wednesday, February 25, 2009
+Posted by My Galveston Cottage on Wednesday, February 25, 2009

 Tuesday, February 24, 2009